Charlie Norman

-Karl-Erik Albert Norman (4 October 1920 – 12 August 2005), known as Charles Norman or Charlie Norman, was a Swedish musician and entertainer.
+Karl-Erik Albert "Charlie" Norman (4 October 1920 – 12 August 2005) was a Swedish musician and entertainer.
 Norman is regarded as Sweden's leading boogie-woogie piano player in the 1940s, but an accomplished all-round pianist.

 He collaborated with other artists such as Alice Babs and Sickan Carlsson.
 He wrote scores for a number of films and also starred as an actor in several.
 His boogie-woogie version of Edvard Grieg's Anitra's Dance earned him some notoriety in Norway.

 Early life

 Born in Ludvika, central Sweden, Norman became interested in music at an early age and played the trumpet in his school orchestra.
 At the time, he was also studying the piano.
 Norman's parents did not want him to take up a career as a musician without first learning, what they considered, a more a proper trade.
 After leaving school, he worked as a turner at the ASEA workshops in Ludvika.
 In his spare time he started a dance orchestra where he played the piano.
 His dance orchestra entered a competition in Borlänge in 1937.
 Norman's prowess as a pianist was recognized and he was invited to join the Sven Fors Orchestra.

 Norman got his first professional job as a musician in the summer of 1937, with the Sven Fors Orchestra at the Societetsrestaurangen ("High Society Restaurant") in Varberg.
 He made his radio debut in 1938.
 After that, he worked with orchestra leaders such as Håkan von Eichwald and Seymour Österwall.
 In 1942, Norman contracted tuberculosis and had to be hospitalized for an extended period of time.
 While in hospital, Norman began to write arrangements for recording sessions and also prepared a correspondence course in arrangement for dance orchestras.

 In 1949, he married Dagny Knutsson.
 They had a son Lennie and a daughter Lena.